varfish-org/hgvs-rs/README.md

 ```

 When running the tests with `cargo test`, the cache file will be (re-)written.
+Note that you have to use `cargo test --release -- --test-threads 1 --ignored` when writing the cache for enforcing a single test writing to the cache at any time.
 If you don't want to regenerate the cache then you can use the following settings.
 With these settings, the cache will only be read.